2017–18 Marshall Thundering Herd women's basketball team

-The 2017–18 Marshall Thundering Herd women's basketball team represents the Marshall University during the 2017–18 NCAA Division I women's basketball season.
-The Thundering Herd, led by first year head coach Tony Kemper, play their home games at the Cam Henderson Center and are members of Conference USA.
+The 2017–18 Marshall Thundering Herd women's basketball team represented the Marshall University during the 2017–18 NCAA Division I women's basketball season.
+The Thundering Herd, led by first year head coach Tony Kemper, played their home games at the Cam Henderson Center and were members of Conference USA.
 They finished the season 9–20, 3–13 in C-USA play to finish in last place.
 They failed to qualify for the Conference USA women's tournament.